 One of the Food Officers contributes time as part of the council's Meno buddies.
-This resource is derived from the Worthing district which matches the resources for County working groups and food safety promotion.
+This resource is derived from the Worthing district which matches the resources.
+This equates to approximately 4 days a year.

 Health and Safety

 An adjustment in the proactive national intelligence inspections on warehouses was undertaken to incorporate more inspections for the electrical safety in catering premises priority project.
 A local project supporting the Coffee Safe initiative on pressure vessels of coffee machines was undertaken alongside these inspections.
 In preparation for the Health Act 2022 new licensing regime to include botox, maintenance on our skin piercing registrations database was undertaken.